Trump Impeachment Trial in the Senate: Caught Between Politics and Law

 The Senate ought to have an interest in working something out with the President to protect its power going forward, but finally, the Chief Justice might also have responsibilities concerning the trial.
 After all, majorities change in the Senate.
 If the Senate chooses to ignore its Constitutional responsibilities going forward, in light of the short term political gain of protecting the President, it would create a strong argument for the Senate to do the same with other Presidential impeachments.
 Finally, there is nothing in the Senate rules and precedent that would foreclose the House Managers from taking up the matter with the Chief Justice.

 Perhaps, then, it still behooves the President and Senate majority to cooperate with the House, going forward, in order that the President can present his defense, and still protect the integrity of the Senate, and Congress as a whole; that it full fill its responsibilities to conduct a fair trial and responsibly exercise its oversight capacity of the Executive branch of government.
+Where such a compromise has not been worked out, it falls to the Chief Justice to ensure a fair trial.

 Suggested Citation: Suggested Citation